simontelen/NormalForms/README.md

 # NormalForms
-Julia software for solving systems of polynomial equations via normal form methods
+Julia software for solving systems of polynomial equations via normal form methods.

 Brief description of the files: